Exact Reduction of the Generalized Lotka-Volterra Equations via Integral and Algebraic Substitutions: Introduction

+In many applications, a large number of species may play a role in the dynamical community behavior.
+However, from a modeling perspective, the species of interest or of consequence may be restricted to a much smaller subset of $\alpha$ species, where $\alpha < \beta$.
+This occurs in fields as diverse as ecology \cite{wangersky1978lotka}, epidemiology \cite{dantas2018calibration,li1995global}, and chemical kinetics \cite{williams2008detailed,jones1988global,frassoldati2009simplified}.
 There are good reasons to omit many species.
-First, a modeler may not have access to data about certain species' concentrations, which would be needed to define initial conditions or calibrate other model parameters.
+First, a modeler may not have access to data about certain species' concentrations, which would be needed to define initial conditions or calibrate additional model parameters.
 Second, the modeler may not actually know what species should be included.
 Third, the more species included in the model, then in general the more computationally expensive the model becomes.
 Except in very special (and usually unrealistic) cases, a system of GLV equations will not admit a closed-form solution; instead we solve these systems with computational models.
-Therefore, it is common to build reduced models which include only $s<S$ given species.
+Therefore, it is common to build reduced models which include only $\alpha<\beta$ given species.